Crescentius00/ai-startup-website/README.md

 4. ### Clone the repository

 I cloned the new repository into a git-project directory in my local machine.
+I started by copying the repository url https://github.com/Crescentius00/ai-startup-website

-In git, I ran the clone command, created an index.html file, ran the status, add, commit and push commands.
+In Git, I ran the clone command, created an index.html file, ran the status, add, commit and push commands.
+The commit message is "My first commit".

 ![](/img/4.Git-clone.png)

 5. ### Tom's work.

 I simulated Tom's work.
 I created a new branch called "Update-navigation", made changes to the index.html file by updating the navigation bar.
 Then I ran the status, add, commit and push commands.
+The commit message is "updated navigation bar"

 ![](/img/5.Toms-work.png)

 6. ### Jerry's work.

 I simulated Jery's work.
-I pulled the "Update-navigation branch from github and created a new branch called "Add-contact-info.
+I pulled the "Update-navigation branch from GitHub and created a new branch called "Add-contact-info.
 I made changes to the index.html file by adding contact information.
 Then I ran the status, add, commit and push commands.
+The commit message is "added contact information

 ![](/img/6.Jerrys-work.png)